-The Museum stages an annual Art and Writing Contest in which students submit prose, poetry and works of art that reflect their experience while on tour or what they’ve learned in the classroom.
+The Museum stages an annual Student Art & Writing Contest in which students submit prose, poetry and works of art that reflect their experience while on tour or what they’ve learned in the classroom.
 Museum judges cull through more than 700 entries annually.

 The HMLC presents a free film (screened in video or DVD format) on the last Sunday of each month.
 Approximately 1000 people attend annually.